Yankees vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have come away with 12 wins in the 27 contests they have been listed as the underdogs in this season.
+- The Yankees have won 31 of the 51 games they were listed as the moneyline favorite this season (60.8%).

-- New York has entered 25 games this season as the underdog by -105 or more and is 12-13 in those contests.
+- New York has a 28-16 record (winning 63.6% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The moneyline set for this matchup implies the Yankees have a 51.2% chance of walking away with the win.
+- The Yankees have an implied moneyline win probability of 54.5% in this matchup.

-- Games involving New York have gone over the total set by oddsmakers in 35 of 83 chances this season.
+- New York has played in 84 games with set over/under, and have combined with opponents to go over the total 36 times (36-44-4).

-- The Yankees have posted a record of 6-5-0 against the spread this season.
+- The Yankees have collected a 6-5-0 record against the spread this season (covering 54.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!